revzim/dalle-mini-server/README.md

 ---

 ![app][app_clown]

 ---

+### SOME EXAMPLE IMAGES GENERATED WITH THIS REPO
+---
 > ![clown][clown4]
-scary clown playing a cello painted in the style of van gogh
+"scary clown playing a cello painted in the style of van gogh"
----

 > ![frog][unicorn_frog]
-frog riding a unicorn standing on top of a mountain of cookies
+"frog riding a unicorn standing on top of a mountain of cookies"
----

 > ![seal_otter][seal_otter]
-otter and seal sitting on an iceberg drawn in cartoon style.jpg
+"otter and seal sitting on an iceberg drawn in cartoon style"
----

 > ![super_spider][super_spider]
-superman punching spiderman on an iceberg
+"superman punching spiderman on an iceberg"

 ## [more images generated using silly prompts][1]